nuxt/docs/en/faq/jsx.md

 # How to use JSX?

-Nuxt.js use the official [babel-preset-vue-app](https://github.com/vuejs/babel-preset-vue-app) for babel default configuration, so you can use JSX in your components.
+Nuxt.js uses the official [babel-preset-vue-app](https://github.com/vuejs/babel-preset-vue-app) for babel default configuration, so you can use JSX in your components.

 You can now use JSX in your `render` method of your components: